PhilipGriffith/AHPy/README.md

 ### Compare.complete()

-**If the hierarchy is *not* constructed beginning with the Compare objects on the lowest level and working up, the final step in constructing the hierarchy MUST be to call `complete()` on the Compare object at its highest level**.
+**If the hierarchy is *not* constructed beginning with the Compare objects on the lowest level and working up, the final step MUST be to call `complete()` on the Compare object at the hierarchy's highest level**.
 This will insure that the global and target weights of each Compare object in the hierarchy are correctly computed.

 ### Missing Pairwise Comparisons